 - When interacting with MachineDeployments, MachineSets and Machines over the kubectl CLI, you can now use the short names

 - You can now use

 kubectl scale machinedeployment to easily scale a MachineDeployment over the kubectl CLI

-- An upgrade of a MetaKube cluster is now only available, if the versions of the existing nodes would work together with the new master components version
+- An upgrade of a MetaKube cluster is now only available, if the versions of the existing nodes would work together with the new control plane components version

 - etcd is updated to 3.3.12